utah-explainability/utah-explainability.github.io/index.md

 If you completed CS 5353/6353 (Deep Learning) or CS 5340/6340 (Natural Language Processing) or CS 5350/6350 (Machine Learning), I expect you will be able to keep up.

-We will spend the first two weeks going over background info and have a graded programming assigment relating to this in the first two weeks.
+**<span style="color: black;">My advice.</span>** We will spend the first two weeks going over background info and have a graded programming assigment relating to this in the first two weeks.
 You can give the course a try and if you struggle with the background concepts and the first homework, you can withdraw---students may drop a course within the first two weeks of a given semester without any penalties.

-If you'd like to revist and/or polish your knowledge, you can prepare by:
+**<span style="color: black;">Revisiting/polishing your knowledge.</span>** You can prepare by:

 1. There are a ton of Python resources for people with some programming experience.
 Check them out [here](https://wiki.python.org/moin/BeginnersGuide/Programmers).
 Maybe [this one](https://www.learnpython.org/).